empriselab/RCareWorld/README.md

 ![alt text](rcareworld.png)
 # Here is the code for RCareWorld PhyRC Challenge 🦾
 This codebase requires a minimal installation of RCareWorld.
 You will have access to executables without the scenes for the competition.
-We will release the simulation environments for the robot-assisted dressing and bed bathing on Aug 6th AOE.
+We will release the simulation environments for the robot-assisted dressing and bed bathing before Aug 8th AOE.

 This repo is currently in the testing stage.
 - Check the website https://emprise.cs.cornell.edu/rcareworld/